ArekX/RestFn/docs/index.md

 # Welcome to RestFn

-JsonQL is a REST API framework which only uses one endpoint
+This is a REST framework which only uses one endpoint
 for all of its data needs.

 You can get all of the data you need, perform any action and add